Types of Wasps: Pictures and Identification

 picture of a cuckoo wasp, types of wasps

-The iridescent blue or green of Cuckoo wasps (Family Chrysididae) helps them stand on atop most flowers.
+The iridescent blue or green of Cuckoo wasps catches the human eye when they are spotted atop most flowers.
 Like other cuckoo species, they are parasitic nesters, laying their eggs in another wasp’s nest.
 Cuckoo wasps have a continent wide presence.

 picture of a Tiphiid Wasps